"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 Too loud, even...

 Suddenly, he began to breathe in air.
+The air was rushing in like billowing smoke.
 The still dismayed and frightened noises flooded his ears instantly, before pain finally settled it.
 Intense pain, precisely.
-It was not easy being in the brink of death.
+It was not easy being on the brink of death.

 Struggling to endure, he sat up upon the wooden carriage floor soaked in his blood.

-Still dumbfounded, Anvil looked down and saw the wound.
+Still dumbfounded, Anvil raised his hand and touched the wound.
 His flesh was pulling inward.
 His skull bone was settling with a dull inner shift.
 And all happened with a sharp intense pain!

 "Arrrghh!"
 He suddenly shouted.
 Even healing was not merciful.
 Something so precious as life must be restored at an invaluable price, even if done through free healing.
 He couldn't stop gasping in pain.